9 min read

 That’s why it’s generally agreed that tier link-building can only generate short-term results.

-In some situations, this might be exactly what you need.
 For example, it can help you get the initial momentum when entering a new market.

 However, if you’re after a sustainable process that will benefit your site in the long run, this is not the way to go.